Dump-GUY/ghidra_scripts/README.md

 How to use:<br/>
 Analyze sample with CAPA.<br/>
-Example: CAPA -v malware.exe > exported.txt<br/>
+Example1: CAPA -v malware.exe > exported.txt<br/>
+Example2: CAPA -j malware.exe > exported.json<br/>
-Parameter '-v' must be presented in cmdline argument.<br/>
+Parameter '-v' must be presented in cmdline argument to export Capa results in supported text format.<br/>
+Parameter '-j' must be presented in cmdline argument to export Capa results in supported json format.<br/>
-Run script via Ghidra Script Manager, import exported.txt and it will annotate (with PRE_COMMENT) and bookmark the code with Capability, Matched RVA location and Scope.
+Run this script, import exported.txt or exported.json and it will annotate (with PRE_COMMENT) and bookmark the code with Capability, Matched RVA location and Scope.
 <br/>
 If no PRE_COMMENT presented in Decompile window or Graph window --> Check if you have in relevant windows option "Display PRE comments" enabled.